 The rule, however, is that succession by contract is prohibited.
 Agreements as to succession are therefore prohibited in principle, failing which they will be invalid.
 Gifts in contemplation of death are also prohibited, but rather than being invalid they become testamentary dispositions by force of law and are freely revocable.

 There are two types of agreement as to succession whose validity is admitted by law by way of exception: (a) appointment of an heir or legatee for the benefit of either spouse, by the other spouse or by a third person; (b) appointment of an heir or legatee for the benefit of third persons by either spouse.
-The distinction between heir and legatee is explained below in answer to the question “How and when does one become an heir or legatee?”
+The distinction between heir and legatee is explained below in answer to the question ‘How and when does one become an heir or legatee?’

 Valid agreements as to succession take effect only after the death of the testator.
-The agreement referred to in (a) above, however, cannot be revoked unilaterally after it has been accepted, and while the testator is alive he or she cannot prejudice the beneficiary by gratuitous dispositions.
+The agreement referred to in (a) above, however, cannot be revoked unilaterally after it has been accepted, and while the testator is alive they cannot prejudice the beneficiary by gratuitous dispositions.
 The agreement as to succession referred to in (b) above is freely revocable if the third person was not involved in the marriage contract as an accepting party.

 In addition to these two types of agreement as to succession, the law also accepts the validity of gifts upon death in contemplation of marriage.
 These are given in contemplation of marriage to one of the spouses by the other or by a third person.
-A gift upon death in contemplation of marriage is subject to the scheme of agreements as to succession and must be set down in the marriage contract.
+A gift upon death in contemplation of marriage is subject to the rules on agreements as to succession and must be set down in the marriage contract.

 Portuguese law provides for two types of succession.
 One is voluntary succession – by will or contract – referred to in this answer.
-The other is legal succession – legitimate or compulsory – which will be mentioned in the answers to the questions ‘Are there restrictions on the freedom to dispose of property upon death (e.g. reserved share)?” and “In the absence of a disposition of property upon death, who inherits and how much?’.
+The other is legal succession – legitimate or compulsory – which will be mentioned in the answers to the questions ‘Are there restrictions on the freedom to dispose of property upon death (e.g. reserved share)?’ and ‘In the absence of a disposition of property upon death, who inherits and how much?’.

 2 Should the disposition be registered and if yes, how?